Child Custody

 • Sole custody is more rare and essentially means that all decision-making power goes to one parent while the other parent may be allowed limited visitation.
 Sole custody is usually only ordered in cases where one parent is considered a danger to the child, maybe because of their living situation, violent behavior, or an addiction problem.

-Broadly, a South Caroline family court will make decisions involving child custody on what it perceives to be in the best interests of the child.
+Broadly, a South Carolina family court will make decisions involving child custody on what it perceives to be in the best interests of the child.
 Parents can generally reach their own custody agreements so long as they are determined by the court to be in the best interests of the child.
 When disputes occur, a family court judge will decide which parent is awarded legal and/or physical custody.

 A South Carolina family court will evaluate a variety of factors when deciding matters of child custody, including: